List of lakes of Ohio

+The second table below lists all of Ohio's 110 natural lakes of 5 acres or greater.
+The third table lists Ohio's 113 largest artificial lakes, which are 100 acres or greater.
+Ohio's artificial lakes outnumber its natural lakes by about 20 to 1, and they cover about 30 times more total surface area.

 Great Lakes

 One of the five Great Lakes is partially within Ohio.

 Natural inland lakes

 There are 110 natural inland lakes in Ohio with a surface area of 5 acre or larger.

 Artificial inland lakes

 There are 113 artificial inland lakes in or partially within Ohio, with a surface area greater than 100 acre.